 - Major technology companies, educational institution, multinational fashion house, and individuals in licensing proceedings before OFAC and US Department of Commerce.

 - National accounting firm in investigation by Securities & Exchange Commission (SEC) and Public Company Accounting Oversight Board (PCAOB).

 - Individual in Financial Industry Regulatory Authority (FINRA) arbitration involving allegations of fraud and breach of contract.

-- JD, George Washington University Law School, 2012, with honors
+- JD, The George Washington University Law School, 2012, with honors

 - BA, Barnard College, 2007, magna cum laude